conjugateprior/pol345.student/README.md

     update_package()

-In case caches get confused, restart your R session and load the library
+For good measure, now *restart* your R session.
+In RStudio use the menu:
+`Session > Restart R`.

 ## Usage